In this Article

 Last Updated on

-While pregnant, it is important to take extra care of your body.
+It is important to take extra care of your body during pregnancy.
 This means thinking carefully about things you possibly would have taken for granted before pregnancy.
 Simple things like drinking tea or coffee need careful consideration.
 The same can be said about having a bath.
 It is important to understand that water temperature while bathing can impact your pregnancy in good and bad ways.
-This also means that you must understand the difference between having a hot bath while pregnant during the first trimester and having one during the third trimester, how the temperature can impact the development of the baby, if it is safe at all, and when it is safe to have a hot water bath.
+This also means that you must understand the difference between having a hot water bath while pregnant during the first trimester and having one during the third trimester, how the temperature can impact the development of the baby, if it is safe at all, and when it is safe to have a hot water bath.

 Is a Hot Water Bath During Pregnancy Safe?